shadow-chasing/filter/README.md

 `sudo chmod a+rx /usr/local/bin/youtube-dl`

-It is best to have a template for youtube-dl so  the downloads are formated correctly the youtube-filter expects a named dir based on the title.
+It is best to have a template for youtube-dl so the downloads are formated correctly the youtube-filter expects a named Dir based on the title.

 `~/.config/youtube-dl/config`

-add these lines, create the file if you have not already got one.
-This is to format the playlist, the default single video download is fine and is already set with out you needing to change anything.
+Create a config file if you have not already got one and add these lines, this is to format the playlist, the single video download has a default already set which is fine for this purpose.

     # Format